 Almost everyone would benefit from adding more healthy fats to their diet.
 This is especially true for those with conditions where blood sugar levels fluctuate a lot, such as PCOS and diabetes.
 Fats from healthy sources help slow down your body’s absorption of sugars in your food.
 They also help your cells better listen to your hormones.

 Use the following tips to increase your intake of healthy fats.
 And don’t worry about possibly gaining weight.
-Healthy fats have too many functions in your body to simply be stored as fat for future energy (unlike unhealthy fats).
+Healthy fats have many functions in your body, so odds are that they won’t be stored as fat for future energy (unlike unhealthy fats).

 Add nut butters to smoothies